MetPX/sarracenia/docs/source/Explanation/DuplicateSuppression.rst

 This is usually used with polls that have very long lasting directories on a remote server. example: a remote server has a permanent database of remote files.

+It is often the case that nodupe_ttl should be greater than nodupe_fileAgeMax to prevent files from aging out of the cache before they are considered "too old" and then being (erroneously) re-ingested.
+A warning message is emitted if this is the case in a poll on startup.

 Roll Your Own
 -------------